oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 A context has a namespace and a key-value pair.
 The namespace CLIENTCONTEXT is reserved for use with client session-based application contexts.
-Contexts are set during connection as a 3-tuple containing string values for the namespace, key, and value.
+Contexts are set during connection as an array of 3-tuple containing string values for the namespace, key, and value.
 For example:

 .. code-block:: python